 IF1 Abstraction Application Interface: provides a common representation of appliances in the Home Domain to the Execution Environment, so that HG Applications can be independent of the different home automation technologies.
-For example a ZigBee lamp and a ZWave lamp are represented in the same way through an Abstraction Layer Service, so that an application can switch both off without dealing with Zigbee/ZWave specifics.
+For example a ZigBee lamp and a ZWave lamp are represented in the same way through an Error!
+Reference source not found.
+Service, so that an application can switch both off without dealing with Zigbee/ZWave specifics.